Shane van Aarle

 Shane van Aarle (born 5 August 2006) is a Dutch professional footballer who plays as a centre-back for club Juventus Next Gen.

-Career
+Club career

-Van Aarle was raised in Wetteren, Belgium with his mother.
+Van Aarle was raised in Wetteren, Belgium by his mother.
 He is a youth product of the Belgian clubs Club Brugge and Royal Excel Mouscron, before returning to the Netherlands with the youth academy of FC Eindhoven in 2022.
 On 9 December 2024, he debuted with FC Eindhoven in a 4–0 Eerste Divisie win over Jong Utrecht.
 On 14 May 2025, he transferred to Juventus Next Gen in the Serie C on a contract until 2029.

 International career

-Born in the Netherlands, Van Aarle was born to a Dutch father and Rwandan mother.
+Born in the Netherlands, Van Aarle was born to a Dutch father and a Rwandan mother.
 He was part of the Netherlands U19s that won the 2025 UEFA European Under-19 Championship.